desc3nd/ClientServerChat/README.md

 # ClientServerChat
-Simple chat witch use Java sockets in implementation
+Simple chat which use Java sockets in implementation